Joey Meneses Player Props: Nationals vs. Guardians

 Joey Meneses At The Plate

-- In 66.7% of his 12 games this season, Meneses has picked up at least one hit.
-He's also had three multi-hit games.

-- In 12 games played this season, he has not gone deep.
+- In 13 games played this year, he has not hit a long ball.

-- Meneses has picked up an RBI twice this season, but just one in each of those games.
+- Meneses has picked up an RBI twice this year, but just one in each of those games.

-- He has scored in four of 12 games so far this year.
+- He has scored a run in four of 13 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.